 In the midst of an emergency – can education save lives?

 Why is education important in the middle of a war or after an earthquake?
-Why is FCA investing in education while people are simultaneously short of basic needs like water and food?
+Why is FCA investing in education in emergencies while people are simultaneously short of basic needs like water and food?
 Is education a basic right and what does it mean to say that education saves lives?

 Unstable environments always affect education